home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Integrations

 - `integration_entities(integration)` returns a list of entities that are associated with a given integration, such as `hue` or `zwave_js`.
-- `integration_entities(title)` if you have multiple instances set-up for an integration, you can also use the title you've set for the integration in Settings --> Integrations.
-For example to only target a specific device bridge.
+- `integration_entities(title)` if you have multiple instances set-up for an integration, you can also use the title you've set for the integration in case you only want to target a specific device bridge.

 #### Integrations examples